-\ All four-year BEd degree candidates are required to complete at least three credits of RELB, and six credits of RELB, RELG, RELH, or RELT.
+^{} All four-year BEd degree candidates are required to complete at least three credits of RELB, and six credits of RELB, RELG, RELH, or RELT.
 EDCI 315 and RELH 315 are additionally required for SDA Teacher Certification.

 RELB 201/202/351/352/445/455, EDCI 315, RELT 130, and RELH 315 are not applicable to meet any Alberta Teacher Certification requirement.
-Candidates seeking the additional SDA Certification must choose to take EDCI 315 and RELH 315, for a total of six EXTRA credits.
+Candidates seeking additional SDA Certification must choose to take EDCI 315 and RELH 315, for a total of six additional credits beyond the 120 credits required for the degree.